licesonw/cdk-fargate-alb-routing/README.md

 # Path-based microservices routing with ALB and AWS Fargate

-This CDK app allows you to easily define ECR repositories with Docker images and deploy them with AWS Fargate behind an Application Load Balancer with path-based routing.
+This CDK app allows you to easily deploy Docker images that reside in ECR with AWS Fargate behind an Application Load Balancer with path-based routing.

 ## Architecture